Go Back Email Link

 2. BUTTERMILK

-To make your own buttermilk, add 1 teaspoon of lemon juice or white vinegar to a measuring jug, then top up with milk to reach ⅓ cup.
+To make quick buttermilk, add 1 teaspoon lemon juice or white vinegar to a measuring jug.
+Top with milk to reach ⅓ cup.
 Stir and let sit for 5 minutes until lightly curdled.
-It won’t be as thick as store-bought but works perfectly in the recipe.
+It works well in this recipe.

-The photos show small lady-finger bananas halved and arranged on top.
-If using regular bananas, one halved lengthways is all you need.
+The photos show small lady finger bananas placed on top of the loaf.
+If using regular bananas, one banana halved lengthways works well.